 Wouldn’t it be great if there was one big filmmaking secret?
-Something so cool that if you applied it, you would accelerate your filmmaking career to the next level?
+Something so incredible that if you applied it, you would accelerate your filmmaking career to the next level?

 The truth is, making a living making movies is challenging.
-And if you’re trying to produce next film project, you might be at a stage where you refined your movie concept and wrote a film business plan.
-In fact, here are some great tips on writing that business plan:
+And if you’re trying to produce your next film project, you might be at a stage where you refined your movie concept and written a film business plan.
+Here are some great tips on writing that business plan:

 Maybe you had a few pitch meetings that went fantastic.

 But now it’s been months with no progress.

 Filmmaking Secret Revealed: What They Don’t Want You To Know

 Here’s the thing film executives and prospective investors don’t want you to know.
 Most are super busy.
 And if you don’t “sell them” on the value of working with you, you’ll never get a second meeting.